jydu/sgedtools/examples/paml_to_structure/README.md

           --exclude-incomplete
 ```

 Note that we use a glob pattern to analyse all PDB files in the folder.
-For the glob pattern to be parsed by the program and not bash (which would lead to a program error), we surround the pattern by quotes.
+For the glob pattern to be parsed by the program and not bash (which would lead to a program error), we surround the pattern with quotes.
-To create the index, the program will align all sequences from the input aligment with all chains from the selected PDB entries, and keep the best matching pair.
+To create the index, the program will align all sequences from the input alignment with all chains from the selected PDB entries and keep the best matching pair.

 ## Coordinates translation